 As the victim of an Uber accident, it falls on your shoulders to collect and present evidence pertaining to the crash and your injuries in such a way that it persuades Uber's insurance company to pay out in an amount that's appropriate and adequate to compensate you for your losses.
 Accomplishing this - especially while recovering in a hospital - can be difficult or even impossible.

-That's why if you've been injured in an Uber accident, you should at the very least have a no-obligation free consultation with a personal injury attorney who is experienced with Uber accidents and dealing with Uber's insurance policy, to get a clear sense of all the options you have as well as the hurdles you may have to overcome.
+That's why if you've been injured in an Uber accident or a Lyft accident, you should at the very least have a no-obligation free consultation with a personal injury attorney who is experienced with Uber accidents and dealing with Uber's insurance policy, to get a clear sense of all the options you have as well as the hurdles you may have to overcome.